 I was also relieved that the paragraph I included in my essay about my subjective distance to The Battle of Orgreave was well-received.
 I really worried that it didn’t add value as it was a reflection that couldn’t be backed up with research; I think I can be more confident expressing (and explaining) my personal reactions to work, even in formal assignments, in future.

 There was a weakness to my paper that I was aware of at submission, and Dr. Rees brought it to light constructively: I made a few references to Deller’s overall artistic approach without relating his other work to Orgreave.
 This was mostly due to word count constraints and the fact that, at some point, I had to accept that my paper had some flaws and also allow it to be finished.
-I think a few sentences would sufficiently address this lack and I’ll redress that prior to formal assessment.
+While I included a few sentences to redress this lack in my final revised essay, it seemed appropriate to address it more fully in my blog below.

 Feedback on reflective commentary